Roboy/ParlAI/projects/roboy/ros_integration/README.md

 ```
 observation = {'id': 'localHuman', 'episode_done': False, 'label_candidates': None, 'text': 'your persona: I am a robot.\n what are you?'}
 ```
-This originates from  `your persona: I am a robot.\n what are you?` as input and is processed to look like this:
+This originates from  `your persona: I am a robot.\n what are you?` as input and is split up to look like this:
 ```
 observation = {'id': 'localHuman', 'episode_done': False, 'label_candidates': None, 'text': ' what are you?', 'persona': 'I am a robot.\n'}
 ```